Martinmiccoli/Data-Mining-Basics/README.md

 # 🎵 Data Mining Project: Spotify Tracks Analysis 🎶

+### NB: Before you start reading, most of the material has been lost due to a broke of the HDD.
+RIP DM1 Project. 😭

 ## 📌 Project Overview
 Welcome to my Data Mining project for the **2023/2024 academic year**!
 This project dives into the **Spotify Tracks Dataset**, uncovering patterns and insights through advanced data mining techniques.
 We explore tasks like **Data Understanding**, **Clustering**, **Classification**, and **Pattern Mining**, blending analytical rigor with creative exploration. 🌟